Renê Santos

-Renê Ferreira dos Santos (born 21 April 1992) is a Brazilian footballer who plays for Marítimo as a defender.
+Renê Ferreira dos Santos (born 21 April 1992) is a Brazilian professional footballer who plays as a centre-back or defensive midfielder for Guarani.

 Born in Salvador da Bahia, he played with Grêmio Porto Alegre in Brazil.
 In 2012, he played on loan in Japan in the J1 League with Kawasaki Frontale.

-In summer 2013 he joined Georgian side FC Zestafoni.
+In summer 2013 he joined Georgian side FC Zestaponi.
 In January 2015, Renê Santos signed for FC Dinamo Tbilisi.

-On 10 January 2019, Renê Santos signed a contract with Marítimo.
+On 10 January 2019, Renê Santos signed a contract with Guarani.